backdrop-contrib/ip_blocking/README.md

-IP address blocking
+IP Address Blocking
 ===================

 Allows you to block IP addresses.
-This module restores the lost functionality of the Drupal core.
-It comes with a few improvements.
+This module restores the lost functionality from the Drupal core.

-You can:
+It also comes with a number of improvements.

+Options available:

   - see when an IP was blocked, who blocked that IP and the reason for the block (if specified);
   - set a 404 (Not Found) status code for visitors from blocked IPs instead of the default 403 (Access Denied);
   - enable logging of access attempts from blocked IPs;
- - from the "Recent log messages" event pages (admin/reports/event/EVENT_NUMBER) you can easily block or unblock an IP and check the status of this IP on the [AbuseIPDB](https://www.abuseipdb.com).
+  - from the "Recent log messages" event pages (admin/reports/event/EVENT_NUMBER) you can easily block or unblock an IP and check the status of this IP on the [AbuseIPDB](https://www.abuseipdb.com);

-New in version 1.x-1.0.5:
- - display of the number of blocked IPs on the "Status report" page;
+  - view of the number of blocked IPs on the "Status report" page;
- - integration with the new "Antiscan" module (https://backdropcms.org/project/antiscan) to automatically block IP addresses used by bad crawlers or vulnerability scanners.
+  - get integration with the "Antiscan" module (https://backdropcms.org/project/antiscan) to automatically block IP addresses used by bad crawlers or vulnerability scanners;
+  - use the "AbuseIPDB Report" module (https://backdropcms.org/project/abuseipdb_report) to send manual or automatic reports to the [AbuseIPDB](https://www.abuseipdb.com/) database.

 Installation
 ------------
 Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

-Note: if the "Ban IP" module is installed, you must to uninstall it first to avoid confusion when using the same but extended database table.
+Note: If you have the "Ban IP" module installed, you will need to uninstall it first.

 Configuration and usage
 -----------------------